bow-simulation/virtualbow-website/docs/index.md

 Bow Simulator is free open-source software released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl.html).

-Have a look at the screenshots and feature list below, read the [user manual](resources.md) or visit the [download section](download.md) to get the latest version.
-If you're interested in news and discussion about this project, subscribe to the new [mailing lists](mailing-lists.md).
+For more information see the screenshots and feature list below or have a look at the [user manual](resources.md).
+Visit the [download section](download.md) to get the latest version.
+If you want to keep up with this project, subscribe to the new [mailing lists](mailing-lists.md).

 ## Screenshots